Lennox Furnaces in Winnipeg, MB

 - Two-Stage Gas Valve – only burns a fraction of the gas for most of the time it is running.
 Temperature swings from when the furnace turns on and off are no longer as noticeable.

 - Variable Stage Gas Valve – This gas valve opens and closes depending on your homes needs.
 It has the ability to keep your temperature within ½ degree temperature sway and all the while running at peak efficiency It coupled with the Lennox s30 thermostat will learn the algorithms of your homes heating cycle and using the temperature of the weather outside your home that day, determines how much to open.

-Furnace Location in your Home
+Winnipeg Furnace Location in your Home

 Sometimes you may find the location of your existing furnace doesn’t really work with how the rest of your home is designed.
 If you want your furnace moved further against the wall to gain more room or moved to the other side of your basement, we can help.
 When Weather Tech installs a new furnace, we do our best to improve on how much space it takes up as well.
 Making what we do look pretty is something we take pride in!
-Let us give you some ideas with your furnace replacement!
+Let us give you some ideas for your furnace replacement!
 Call us today at 204-799-4926.